atomix/atomix/README.md

 * `setMaxLogSize`/`withMaxLogSize` - sets the maximum log size before a snapshot should be taken.
 As entries are appended to the local log, replicas will monitor the size of the local log to determine whether a snapshot should be taken based on this value.
 Defaults to `32 * 1024^2`
-* `setCorrelationStrategy`/`withCorrelationStrategy` - CopyCat generates correlation identifiers
+* `setCorrelationStrategy`/`withCorrelationStrategy` - Copycat generates correlation identifiers
 for each request/response pair that it sends.
 This helps assist in correlating messages across various protocols.
-By default, CopyCat uses `UuidCorrelationStrategy` - a `UUID` based correlation ID generator, but depending on the protocol being used, the `MonotonicCorrelationStrategy` which generates monotonically increasing IDs may be safe to use (it's safe with all core CopyCat protocols).
+By default, Copycat uses `UuidCorrelationStrategy` - a `UUID` based correlation ID generator, but depending on the protocol being used, the `MonotonicCorrelationStrategy` which generates monotonically increasing IDs may be safe to use (it's safe with all core Copycat protocols).
 Defaults to `UuidCorrelationStrategy`
 * `setTimerStrategy`/`withTimerStrategy` - sets the replica timer strategy.
-This allows users to control how CopyCat's internal timers work.
+This allows users to control how Copycat's internal timers work.
 By default, replicas use a `ThreadTimerStrategy` which uses the Java `Timer` to schedule delays on a background thread.
 Users can implement their own `TimerStrategy` in order to, for example, implement an event loop based timer.
 Timers should return monotonically increasing timer IDs that never repeat.
-Note also that timers do not need to be multi-threaded since CopyCat only sets a timeout a couple time a second.
+Note also that timers do not need to be multi-threaded since Copycat only sets a timeout a couple time a second.
 Defaults to `ThreadTimerStrategy`

 ### Configuring the [cluster](#cluster-configurations)
-When a CopyCat cluster is first started, the [cluster configuration](#cluster-configurations) must be explicitly provided by the user.
+When a Copycat cluster is first started, the [cluster configuration](#cluster-configurations) must be explicitly provided by the user.
 However, as the cluster runs, explicit cluster configurations may no longer be required.
 This is because once a cluster leader has been elected, the leader will replicate its cluster configuration to the rest of the cluster, and the user-defined configuration will be replaced by an internal configuration.

-To configure the CopyCat cluster, create a `ClusterConfig`.
+To configure the Copycat cluster, create a `ClusterConfig`.

 ```java
 ClusterConfig cluster = new ClusterConfig();